 How to Comfort a Tired Kid Who Wants to Go Home

 Kids don't have the same perseverance or patience as parents do.
-It's important to have a game plan for when an outing takes a kid past their limit.
+It's important to have a game plan for when they become tired and stressed and ask to go home.

 It’s been a great outing with the kid.
 He or she saw the elephants and stared wide-eyed at the polar bears.
 He or she ate snacks, discussed penguins, and posed for the perfect Instagram shot.
 Now, he or she is standing outside the monkey house, about to see their favorite animal, which was the whole point of this outing.
 Except, instead of cooing excitedly, he or she is screaming about wanting to go home.
 This is, unfortunately, the risk parents run when they take little kids on longer outings.
 This is what happens when kids get tired and stressed.

 “Kids are not trying to give you a hard time and often they can’t even tell you why they are cranky, irritable, frustrated, mad, or scared,” says Amanda Williford, associate professor at the University of Virginia’s Center for Advanced Study of Teaching and Learning.
 “Maybe it’s a new place, maybe it’s too loud, maybe it’s too bright.
 Or maybe as a parent you are pushing the boundaries of the schedule your child is used to.”

 So how do you avoid such behavior to make sure big days don’t become big disappointments?
 It all comes down to following four major steps.

 RELATED: What To Say When Your Son Asks If He’s Good Enough For The NBA

 Prepare for an Outing With a Kid

 No matter what your day entails, it should always retain the basic elements of a standard day.
 That means adhering to regular nap, snack, and meal schedule.